 3. Sell the Marital House to an Investor or Cash Home Buyer

 Unlike selling on the market with a real estate agent, a fast sale with a cash buyer means less months paying taxes, insurance, mortgage payments, utilities, and maintenance.
-Selling your house to an investor in South Dakota is a popular option amongst couples getting divorced because of the conveniences.
+Selling your South Dakota house to an investor is a popular option amongst couples getting divorced because of the conveniences.

-Key Takeaways: Selling a House During Divorce in South Dakota
+Key Takeaways: Selling a House During Divorce South Dakota

 However, cash buyers are a hassle free solution that many divorcing couples seek out.
 Divorcing spouses can get cash in an amount they agree upon and close in as little as 7 days.
 No one has to agree on repair costs or related expenses.
 It's fast and easy.